ImageMagick is an extremely useful piece of software. There are several interfaces (graphical, commandline and library), but I prefer the commandline.

 If you need to resize images to a certain size, you'll probably need to retain the width/height ratio.
 This is where the extent parameter comes in:

-$ convert -resize 250x50 -gravity center -extent 250x50 -background none \ logo-home.png logo-home_small.png
+$ magick convert -resize 250x50 -gravity center -extent 250x50 -background none \ logo-home.png logo-home_small.png

-In the above case, the background is set to none (i.e. transparent), but defaults to white.
+In the above case, the background is set to ''none'' (i.e. transparent), but defaults to white.

 To keep an image at the same size, but just pad it in a border of transparent pixels to get a touchable area of 50x50 pixels: